Sari Havas

 Sari Havas (born 25 January 1962 in Kolari, Finland) is a Finnish actress.

 Havas began her career in acting in 1986 in the film Born American but has mostly appeared on television in Finland and has also written a number of TV series since 1990.
 She recently appeared in the 2006 film Saippuaprinssi in which she worked with Mikko Leppilampi, Pamela Tola and Teijo Eloranta.

+Havas was married to actor Pertti Sveholm from 1993 to 2007 and they have two children, of whom Asta Sveholm, born in 1994, is also an actress.